OmarMahmoudElsherif/Tic-Tac-Toe_game/README.md

 # Tic-Tac-Toe_game-using-LinkedList
-Tic-Tac-Toe game implemented using LinkedList, datastructures and Algorithms
+Tic-Tac-Toe game implemented using LinkedList, datastructures and Algorithms in C++.

 OBJECTIVE:
 This project for aims to develop a Tic Tac Toe game using Data Structures.
 It mainly consists of developing and implementing a computer program that plays Tic Tac Toe against another player.or playing Tic Tac Toe against another play (multiplayer).